permguard/permguard/site/content/docs/0.1/coding-language/permyaml/policy-grammar.md

 A policy is composed of three main elements: name, actions, and resources.

 - `name`: The unique identifier for the policy.
 It should be descriptive and adhere to the established Permguard naming conventions.
+- `effect`: This section specifies whether the policy permit or denies access to the resources.
+The effect can be either `permit` or `deny`.
 - `actions`: This section defines the specific operations that the policy allows on the resources.
 Actions must use the RA (Resource Action) naming convention.
 Each action is written in the format `{resource}`:``{action}``, where:
   - `{resource}` represents the type of resource being acted upon.
   - ``{action}`` specifies the operation allowed on the resource.